hacksparrow/mongoose-pages/README.md

 An anchor id is the document id which is used as a marker for making the query to MongoDB.
 Basically you tell Mongo, "Give me `docsPerPage` items from `anchorId` onwards".
 The document with the `anchorId` is not included in the result.

-NOTE: For pagination via anchoring, you will need to use an autoincrementing `_id` value; the default implementation of `_id` works just fine.
+**NOTE**: For pagination via anchoring, you will need to use an autoincrementing `_id` value; the default implementation of `_id` works just fine.
 If you don't like the default implementation of `_id`, you will need implement something of your own.

 The result object will have the following structure.